 6. A blog for income opportunities

 It’s not that bad to think about money before starting to blog and do some research for potential earning opportunities.
-Think about eBooks you can sell on that particular topic; think about the courses you can offer based on your blog or what you can be an affiliate on.
+Think about eBooks you can sell on that particular topic; think about the courses (read this Fat Stacks review for more info) you can offer based on your blog or what you can be an affiliate on.
 Affiliate marketing allows you to earn from content marketing by pushing e-commerce products to your audience resulting in better sales as an affiliate.

 But why should you think about money?
 Like any other business, as you grow, expenses will increase, and therefore, you need the income generated to increase.
 You might need to change your hosting plan, improve your mailing list, and advertise your blog, which all translates to money.
 Therefore, check for potential sources of income in the blog you are thinking of starting.